OpenGamma/Strata/modules/basics/src/docs/holidays.rst

 Holiday Calendar
 ================

-The OG-Basics project includes a holiday calendar interface and some common implementations.
+The Strata-Basics project includes a holiday calendar interface and some common implementations.
 The key interface is ``HolidayCalendar`` which defines methods to query the calendar.

 Each holiday calendar implementation has a unique name.